 LWGMS is located in the historic Immaculate Conception School building.
 We inhabit seven large classrooms, one multi-purpose room for lunch, events, performances, and PE classes, four administrative offices, and three conference rooms.
 In addition, we have access to an industrial kitchen and a multi-purpose hall in the Immaculate Conception church building.

-National Association of Independent Schools (NAIS) – Accredited Member
+- an accredited member of the National Association of Independent Schools

-Washington Federation of Independent Schools (WFIS) – Member
+- an accredited member of the Washington Federation of Independent Schools

 - an accredited member of Puget Sound Independent Schools